mathe00/slither-clone-sio/README.md

     *   [ ] Full code review to improve comments (in English), remove obsolete development comments. ([Issue #8](https://github.com/mathe00/slither-clone-sio/issues/8))
     *   [ ] Ensure consistent JSDoc documentation for important functions.
     *   [ ] Standardize code style further if necessary.
+*   [ ] **Visual Enhancements:**
+    *   [ ] **Improved Godmode Shield Effect:** Enhance the visual feedback for the temporary godmode/shield active at spawn.
+Instead of a static overlay that disappears abruptly, implement a pulsing shield effect.
+The pulse could start slower (e.g., once per second) and gradually increase in frequency as the godmode duration nears its end, culminating in a more distinct "fade-out" or "shatter" effect.
+This would provide clearer and more dynamic feedback to the player about their invulnerability status and its remaining time. ([Issue #11])

 ## 🤔 Creator's Note & Contributions
 This project is a personal adventure into web game development, largely achieved with the help of AI (Google's Gemini 2.5 Pro and its impressive ability to handle large code contexts!).
 I'm not a professional developer, just an enthusiast tinkering and learning by doing. 😅